jblindsay/whitebox-tools/readme.txt

 Version 0.1X.X (XX-XX-2019)
 - Fixed a bug with writing Big-Ending GeoTIFF files.
 The 'MM' file header was not correct previously.
+- Significantly reduced the memory requirements of the StochasticDepressionAnalysis tool.
+The tool may be somewhat slower as a result, but it should be applicable to larger DEMs than was previously possible.

 Version 0.15.0 (03-03-2019)
 - The following tools were added to the project: